-On the first Sunday of every month you can take part in guided tours for adults and children at a price of 6 € per person, at the following times: 10am – 12pm – 3.30pm – 5pm.
+On the occasion of free days you can take part in guided tours (in italian) for adults and children at a price of 6 € per person, at the following times: 10am – 12pm – 3.30pm – 5pm.
 You do not need to book in advance.

 Check the calendar to discover and take part in the numerous free events organised by ETRU’s staff.

 +39 06 88 03 562 (8.30am to 1pm)

 The Bookshop has the Museum guide in Italian and stocks a selection of short bilingual guides (Italian-English; French-German; Spanish-Russian), as well as many books on the Etruscans.